Beauty Pop

-Beauty Pop (ビューティーポップ, Byūtī Poppu) is a shōjo manga series written and illustrated by Kiyoko Arai.
-It originally ran in the Japanese manga magazine Ciao.
-Beauty Pop is published in English by VIZ Media under the Shojo Beat label and in French by Soleil Manga.
-The manga focuses on the life of a naturally talented hairstylist named Kiri Koshiba and her problems with the "Scissors Project," a group of boys determined to become the best makeover team in Japan.
-Beauty Pop went on a short hiatus from Ciao, but it came back under the title Beauty Pop Stage 2.
-The series has also been adapted into a Drama CD, which was released on 25 November 2004.
+Beauty Pop (ビューティーポップ, Byūtī Poppu) is a Japanese shōjo manga written and illustrated by Kiyoko Arai.
+It originally ran in the manga magazine Ciao.
+Beauty Pop is published in English by VIZ Media under the Shojo Beat label.
+The manga focuses on the life of a naturally talented hairstylist named Kiri Koshiba and her problems with the Scissors Project, a group of boys determined to become the best makeover team in Japan.
+Beauty Pop went on short hiatus from Ciao, but returned under the title Beauty Pop Stage 2.
+The manga has also been adapted into a Drama CD, which was released on 25 November 2004.

 Plot

-High school student Kiri Koshiba uses her hairstyling talents to help brighten up the lives of girls often deemed as “ugly,” but she does so anonymously.
-Due to her skill, Kiri unintentionally becomes rival to the Scissors Project (also known as the SP), an infamous club consisting of self-proclaimed genius hairstylist Shougo Narumi, cosmetic expert Kazuhiko Ochiai, and nail artist Kei Minami.
-The Scissors Project is known for their showy performances where they give public makeovers to members of the student body, specifically already “beautiful” girls, and as a result attract an often-times overwhelming amount of attention.
+High school student Kiri Koshiba uses her hairstyling talents to help brighten up the lives of girls often deemed as "ugly", but she does so anonymously.
+Due to her skill, Kiri becomes a rival to the Scissors Project, an infamous club consisting of self-proclaimed genius hairstylist Shougo Narumi, cosmetic expert Kazuhiko Ochiai, and nail artist Kei Minami.
+The Scissors Project is known for their showy performances where they give public makeovers to members of the student body, specifically already "beautiful" girls, and as a result attract an often-times overwhelming amount of attention.

-After the rejection of Kiri’s friend Kanako Aoyama when she professes her love to Ochiai, Kiri gives her a makeover in order to help boost her self-esteem.
-Interpreting this as a challenge to the supremacy of the SP, Narumi issues a formal challenge to the offender, whom he refers to as “X” due to their anonymity to ensure that his club remains on top.
-After “X” defeats Narumi and is revealed to be Kiri Koshiba, Kiri eventually becomes a reluctant member of the SP, whether or not Narumi approves.
+After the rejection of Kiri's friend Kanako Aoyama when she professes her love to Ochiai, Kiri gives her a makeover in order to help boost her self-esteem.
+Interpreting this as a challenge to the supremacy of the SP, Narumi issues a formal challenge to the offender, whom he refers to as "X" due to their anonymity to ensure that his club remains on top.
+After "X" defeats Narumi and is revealed to be Kiri Koshiba, Kiri eventually becomes a reluctant member of the SP, whether or not Narumi approves.

 Throughout the series, the SP continues to grow and meet the challenges of becoming the top team of beauticians in Japan, unless their interpersonal issues get in the way.